Phase Diagram, $d$-Wave Superconductivity, and Pseudogap of the $t$-$t'$-$J$ Model at Finite Temperature

-\textit{Acknowledgments}.--- W.L. and D.-W.Q are indebted to Tao Shi, Zi-Xiang Li, Wei Wu, and Lei Wang for helpful discussions.
+\textit{Acknowledgments}.--- W.L. and D.-W.Q are indebted to Xin Lu, Bin-Bin Chen, Tao Shi, Zi-Xiang Li, Wei Wu, and Lei Wang for helpful discussions.
 This work was supported by the National Natural Science Foundation of China (Grant Nos.
-12222412, 11974036, 11834014, 12047503, 12174386, 12274014, and 11874115), National Key R\&D Program of China (Grant No.~2018YFA0305800), Strategic Priority Research Program of CAS (Grant No.~XDB28000000), the Innovation Program for Quantum Science and Technology (under Grant No. 2021ZD0301900), and CAS Project for Young Scientists in Basic Research (Grant No.~YSBR-057).
+12222412, 11974036, 11834014, 12047503, 12174386, 12274014, and 11874115), National Key R\&D Program of China (Grant No.~2018YFA0305800), Strategic Priority Research Program of CAS (Grant No.~XDB28000000), the Innovation Program for Quantum Science and Technology (under Grant Nos.~2021ZD0301800 and 2021ZD0301900), and CAS Project for Young Scientists in Basic Research (Grant No.~YSBR-057).
 We thank the HPC-ITP for the technical support and generous allocation of CPU time.

 \onecolumngrid

 \thefigure{S\arabic{figure}} \theequation{S\arabic{equation}}